 Enrollment Management (EM).
-Led by the assistant dean for Enrollment Management, Admissions, and Recruitment, this group of administrators meets weekly to analyze enrollment figures and plan for future semesters, fostering greater communication among Finance and Administration, Student Affairs, and Academic Affairs.
+Led by the Assistant Dean of Enrollment Management, this group of administrators meets weekly to analyze enrollment figures and plan for future semesters, fostering greater communication among Finance and Administration, Student Affairs, and Academic Affairs.

 ETAC of ABET – Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.
 The college has three accredited programs: Computer Engineering Technology, Electronic Engineering Technology, and Mechanical Engineering Technology.

 Executive team.
 Chaired by the college president, this group comprises all vice presidents, deans, and executive directors.

 Face-to-Face.
 The term used to describe students meeting with faculty in assigned classrooms.

 Facilities Master Plan.
 Description of the College’s plan regarding allocation of resources to improve buildings, offices, and other campus facilities to support learning.

 Factbook.
 Produced each year by the Office of Institutional Research and Assessment since 1999, the Factbook includes, among other things, enrollment, demographic, and graduation data of students, by departments and curricula.
 It is available on the QCC website.